BIG-RAT/jamfcpr/README.md

 ## History

-- 2021-07-16 v3.1.1:  Fixed issue where packages don't display first time app is used without clicking the Name or Size column header.
+- 2021-07-16 v3.1.1:  Fixed issue (#7) where packages don't display first time app is used without clicking the Name or Size column header.
+Handle failed uploads (issue #9).

 - 2021-06-30 v3.1.0:  Add ability to save passwords to the keychain.
 Add option to compare packages by size.
 Preserve compare results when sorting by name/size.
 Catch and report on failed uploads.